Last Updated on December 14, 2022 by Katie

 You do of course need to be able to write clearly.
 And, the only way to learn how to write is to study what works and practice a lot!

 I’ve been a paid freelance writer for over 8 years now.
-While I’m not the best of the best, I’ve accumulated enough knowledge to pass on some tips to enhance a newbies career.
+While I’m not the best of the best, I’ve accumulated enough knowledge to pass on some tips to enhance a newbie’s career.

-15 Article Writing Tips for Beginners
+Summary of the Best Article Writing Tips for Beginners

 - Spend Time Reading